dweiss/invoker/README.md

 invoker
 =======

-A simple replacement for invoking with -cp lib/*.jar
+A simple replacement for invoking java classes with -cp lib/*.jar (no, this won't work but you get the idea).